-- Preheat oven to 375°F*.
-Set aside a lined baking sheet for the cookies.
+- Preheat oven to 375°F. Set aside a cookie sheet**.

 - Mix together cinnamon sugar coating in a shallow bowl and set aside.

 - Cream together coconut oil and sugar.
-Add applesauce (make sure it's room temperature) and vanilla extract and briefly combine.
+Add applesauce (make sure it's room temperature) and vanilla extract and mix to combine.